 Construction soon followed on a twenty-three-foot white tower attached to a keeper’s house by a covered walkway.
-The little house had a kitchen on the first floor and two rooms on the upper floor.
-Inside its octagonal lantern, the original tower, described as either brick or stone, had ten lamps fueled by whale oil that produced a fixed-white light fifty feet above mean high water.
+The little house had two rooms and a kitchen on the first floor and two bed chambers on the upper floor.
+Inside its octagonal lantern, the original brick tower had ten lamps fueled by whale oil that produced a fixed white light fifty feet above mean high water.
 The light was first exhibited on October 10, 1835.

 Ezekiel Darling, a Duxbury, Massachusetts native and former gunner on the USS Constitution, was appointed Marblehead’s first keeper at an annual salary of $400.
 Although wounded in the War of 1812, Darling was refused a war pension on the grounds that he had been “disfigured, but not disabled.”

 When engineer I.W.P.
-Lewis inspected the lighthouse in 1843, Darling provided a statement complaining about the station’s leaky tower, sweating lantern, and damp dwelling.
+Lewis inspected the lighthouse in 1842, Darling provided a statement complaining about the station’s leaky tower, sweating lantern, and damp dwelling.
 Lewis, who could be quite critical, complimented Darling in his report, writing, “Perfect order, cleanliness, and apparent comfort reign throughout the whole establishment, much to the credit of the keeper.”
 Besides taking good care of the station, Darling also made a few additions to the dwelling for his own convenience: “I floored a part of the cellar, and made a kitchen of it; opened a passage to the cellar under the principal kitchen, and keep my coal there; made a chamber of the cockloft, and built a porch on the north door of the house.”

-The care and attention Darling invested in his position was only surpassed by his courage, as described in an 1857 article:
+The care and attention Darling invested in his position were only surpassed by his courage, as described in an 1857 article:

 He is a man of small stature, but of a wiry and well-knit frame, showing that when in his prime he must have been capable of great endurance. … In the duty appertaining to this position he has often distinguished himself.
 He once rescued some shipwrecked mariners from the Devil’s Back, and in the spring of 1843 took charge of a dory with four gallant Marblehead men, put off in a tremendous sea, and brought ashore the officers and crew of the brig John Hancock, which was dashed to pieces on Tinker’s Island in a violent easterly storm, when the snow drifted eight to ten feet deep.
 For this act he received a medal from the Humane Society.
 There are few men among us who can show a finer record of gallant deeds than Captain Darling.

 In 1857, a sixth-order Fresnel lens replaced the oil lamps and reflectors.
-When in 1860, a nearly blind, almost seventy-year-old Darling was forced to retire following a quarter century of service, Jane C. Martin of Marblehead was appointed keeper.
+When in 1860, a nearly blind, almost seventy-year-old Darling was forced to retire following a quarter century of service, Jane Martin of Marblehead was appointed keeper.
 Jane had gained experience assisting her father, Ambrose Martin, at nearby Baker’s Island Lighthouse.
 John Goodwin followed Martin in 1862, remaining ten years at the station.

 A Boston Globe article from 1889 attributed the rescues of seventeen people near the light station to Keeper Bailey.
 Once Bailey saved six men as they clung to the rigging of their schooner during a winter gale, injuring himself in the process when his own boat was thrown by the violent waves.
 He managed to bring the men to the lighthouse, where he cared for them for several days.
 When Bailey requested that the affluent Philadelphian owners of the schooner reimburse him for the men’s food, he was coldly informed that nobody had ordered him to feed them.